-The GeneRead QIAact Library Prep and Target Enrichment Reagents (except QIAact Beads) are shipped on dry ice and should be stored at $-15^{\circ}$ C to $-30^{\circ}$ C upon arrival.
-QIAact Beads are shipped on cold packs and should be stored at 4°C. When stored properly, all reagents are stable for up to 3 months after delivery.
-GeneRead QIAact Lung DNA Panel is shipped on dry ice and should be stored at $-15^{\circ}$ C to $-30^{\circ}$ C upon arrival.
+The GeneRead QIAact Library Preparation and Target Enrichment Reagents (except QIAact Beads) are shipped on dry ice and should be stored at -15°C to -30°C upon arrival.
+QIAact Beads are shipped on cold packs and should be stored at 4°C. QIAact Myeloid DNA UMI Panel is shipped on dry ice and should be stored at -15°C to -30°C upon arrival.
+If stored under these conditions, the kit is stable until the date indicated on the QC label inside the kit lid.